datalad/datalad/docs/source/design/user_messaging.rst

 .. topic:: Specification scope and status

-   This specification provides a partial overview of the current implementation.
+   This specification provides a partial overview of the implementation goal.

 Motivation
 ==========